mcdeck/netlify-cms-oauth-provider-php/README.md

 ORIGIN=example.com
 ```

-For Gitlab you also have to provide this environment variables:
+For Gitlab you also have to provide these environment variables:
 ```ini
 # You can customize this to your URL for self-hosted GitLab instances
 OAUTH_DOMAIN=https://gitlab.com